-An experiment conducted by researchers at Harvard compared the effects of 6.5 hours of exposure to blue to green light – both with the same levels of brightness.
+An experiment conducted by researchers at Harvard compared the effects of 6.5 hours of exposure to blue light compared to green light – both with the same levels of brightness.

-On the other hand, according to sleep psychologist Michael Breus and author of The Power of When, we need more red light at night as it helps you fall asleep more easily.
+According to sleep psychologist Michael Breus, we need more red light at night as it helps you fall asleep more easily.

 Now we know the dangers of blue light before bed, make sure you remove massive sleep disruptors such as smartphones, iPads and televisions from your bedroom.

-You want to keep your sleeping environment an electronic-free zone and stay off any of these devices in the immediate hours before heading to your bed.
+You want to keep your sleeping environment an electronic-free zone and stay off any devices in the immediate hours before heading to bed.